adamtornhill/spelchekr/README.md

 ## Topics

-By devloping this program we get to introduce the core of Clojure such as:
+By developing this program we get to introduce the core of Clojure such as:

 * Sequences and higher-order functions.
 * Code as data (although just by our macro usage where we inspect existing macros).